For booking: call us or send an email:

 Duration: approx. 4 hours (9:30 am - 1:30 pm)

-Including: transport to the photo locations, coffee, tea and cake (in the open air), course booklet and feedback afterwards
+Including: transport to the photo locations, coffee, tea and cake (in the open air), tips & tricks

 Upon registration you will receive further information about the assembly point, the exact start time and payment.
 If the weather is unsuitable in the judgment of the workshop leader, a new date will be proposed, or the workshop will be canceled.